Vietnamese Ginger Braised Duck (Vịt Kho Gừng)

 A Different Way to Make Vietnamese Caramel Sauce

-In many Vietnamese braised dishes, caramel sauce is used to enhance the color and flavor, as seen in recipes like braised pork belly or caramelized salmon.
+In many Vietnamese braised dishes, caramel sauce is used to enhance the color and flavor, as seen in recipes like braised pork belly, caramelized fish or braised salmon.
 Even some grilled meat dishes, such as bun cha, also benefit from the addition of this sauce.

 For this ginger braised duck recipe, I use a different method to make the caramel sauce.
 In all my previous recipes, I use the wet method which dissolves sugar in a little water and letting it caramelize.
 This time, I caramelize the sugar directly in oil, then add the aromatics and continue cooking right away.